De Tomaso: Vallelunga

-De Tomaso's first road-going production model was the Vallelunga (named after the racing circuit) introduced in 1963.
+De Tomaso's first road-going production model was the Vallelunga (named after the racing circuit) introduced in 1963; a spider competition version was being raced a few months before the introduction.
 This mid-engine sports car had a 104 hp (78 kW) 4 cylinder engine shared with the Ford Cortina, and was able to attain a top speed of 215 km/h (134 mph).
 It had a fabricated steel backbone chassis, which was to become a common feature of De Tomaso cars.
 The aluminium coupé body was designed and several built by Fissore before production was moved to Ghia in 1965 where they were assembled with fibreglass bodies.
 In all, approximately 60 were produced.

 Mangusta

 The Mangusta, introduced in 1966 was the first De Tomaso produced in significant numbers.
 With the Mangusta, De Tomaso moved from European to American Ford engines.
 The car had a 4.7-litre iron-block V8 engine and steel and aluminium coupé bodywork from Ghia—an Italian coachbuilder also controlled by Alejandro de Tomaso.
 About 400 Mangustas were built before production ended in 1971.